Brian Michael Dunn Print 1, Inverse Piano Sequence

 In the ‘Sequences’ series, each picture consists of a field of forms spaced out in patterned intervals, each pattern moving in and out of phase with the others.
 Through the interplay of related but distinct patterns, I hope to prolong a viewers’ efforts to deduce an overall rule or system for the picture.
 Also, all of the music that I love has a lot of repetition and rhythmic interplay and this series is an attempt to achieve some of the same qualities, visually.

 In the first paintings I made I used dots to mark intervals in each sequence.
 Eventually, I began using various geometric shapes to differentiate sequences within the pictures and now, recently, those shapes are giving way to more specifically significant shapes.

 For my collaboration with LPP, I’ve produced inverted color-value images from paintings in the ‘Sequences’ series.
 The title, “Apple Eye,” refers to the keystroke for the inversion function in Photoshop while also alluding to the expression “apple of one’s eye”.
 I wanted the print-outs to be autonomous works and, at the same time, to contain their own history of digital mediation and reproduction.

 These prints are 8.5 x 11" and are offered individually.
 They are printed with Epson Ultra Chrome archival inks on Velvet Fine Art paper.
+Please note every screen is different and the color of the actual print may vary from what you see on the computer.
 The sizes reflect actual paper size, not image size.
 Each print is hand numbered, in an edition of 50, along with Brian’s signature on the back of each print.
 Each print also comes with a Certificate of Authenticity printed on the back as well.
 This print is exclusive to Little Paper Planes.

 To read his interview: